 \section{Conclusions and discussion}

-In this study, we aim to explain the periodic repeatability of FRBs by considering a NS-planet interaction model.
+In this study, we aimed to explain the periodic repeatability of FRBs by considering a NS-planet interaction model.
 In our framework, a planet moves around its host NS in a highly eccentric orbit.
-The periastron of the planet satisfies a special condition as $ r_{\rm td} \leq r_{\rm p} \leq 2\,r_{\rm td} $, so that the crust of the planet will be partially disrupted every time it pass through the periaston.
+The periastron of the planet satisfies a special condition $ r_{\rm td} \leq r_{\rm p} \leq 2\,r_{\rm td} $, so that the crust of the planet will be partially disrupted every time it pass through the periastron.
 Fragments of the size of a few kilometers are produced in the process.
-They will fall toward the NS due to gravitational perturbations and finally collide with the compact host star, producing the observed FRBs.
-The period of repeating FRBs corresponds to the orbit period of the planet.
-To account for the observed period of $\sim 10$ --- 100 days, an orbit eccentricity larger than $\sim 0.9$ is generally required.
-It is shown that the basic features of the two well known repeating sources, FRBs 121102 and 180916 can be satisfactorily interpreted by the model.
+During the process, the fragments interact with the pulsar wind via the Alfv\'{e}n wing mechanism to give birth to FRBs.
+The periods of repeating FRBs correspond to the orbit periods of the planets.
+To account for the observed period of $\sim 10$ --- 100 days, an orbital eccentricity larger than $\sim 0.9$ is generally required.
+It is shown that the basic features of the two well-known repeating sources, FRBs 121102 and 180916, can be satisfactorily interpreted by the model.